 About the lighthouses:

 On shore, you will stop at scenic and interesting locations as we drive to our lighthouse destinations.
-Photographing the Maine lighthouses you will explore the grounds, the structure, and it’s history.
+Photographing the Maine lighthouses and explore the grounds, the structure, and it’s history.
 A couple lighthouses have a museum and gift shop in what was originally the lighthouse keeper’s dwelling.
 The museums house artifacts that help paint a picture of the lifestyle and the type of work required in keeping the beacon shinning, as well as other displays of coastal history.

 This is an all-day excursion so plan to stop for either lunch or dinner at one of the ‘fish shacks’ (seafood restaurants at waters edge) in the region.
 Menu options include; steamed lobster, fried lobster, lobster salad, lobster pie, lobster stew, lobster rolls.
 Oh, did I mention they have lobster, and of course other seafood and turf selections as well.
 Meals are not included in the price of the tour.